CPU Scheduling

 Scheduling Criteria

-CPU Utilization: How much CPU is kept busy.
+CPU Utilization: How much the CPU is kept busy.

-Throughput: # of processes completing execution per time unit
+Throughput: # of processes that complete their execution per time unit

 Turnaround Time: Amount of time to execute a particular process.